 1. Remind yourself to look at the bigger picture.
 Reflect on the time you are experiencing: what external or internal causes in this period of your life may affect you to stress out?

 2. Be aware of your thoughts on yourself.
 We tend to blame ourselves sometimes and hold onto our mistakes.
 Take a piece of paper and write down all your thoughts about the current situation.
 Reframe your negative self-talk and remind yourself that if you are doing something challenging – that helps you grow.

 3. Embrace your emotions.
 Accepting your emotions, including unpleasant ones, helps to reduce their intensity and understand the need behind them.
 Also, to manage them and respond proactively rather than reactively, even when intense situations occur.
 Field studies have documented that an essential component of resilience is emotional flexibility.
 Cultivate yours through awareness and acceptance.

 4. Try practicing mindfulness.
 Distress tolerance skills are an outgrowth of mindfulness practices, involving the ability to accept oneself and the current situation nonjudgmentally despite the emotional or physical discomfort it may bring.

 “Clients notice that situations that used to bring intense stress, after starting the emotional awareness work, noticeably feel less anxious and tense.
 Some say that in the past when stressful situations would occur, they wanted to lie down, postpone work, or scroll the phone, and used to overwork or overeat.
 But after starting to pay attention to their emotions and recognize them better, as well as notice their thoughts and “thinking errors,” difficult situations are experienced as less stressful, or they manage the feelings of stress better.
 Constructive ways to cope with stress became more common and the experience of self-loathing decreased.” – Irma

 Want to hear more about how to manage stress better?
-Reach out to our Mindletic team to get a free consultation now.
+Reach out to our team and get a free consultation now.